-That's a strong statement with which to begin this page, but it's also true.
-MIT is committed to being financially accessible to the students that we accept.
-If you belong here, then we will work with you and your parents to help you finance your education.
+MIT is committed to being financially accessible.
+If you belong here, then we will work with you and your family to help you finance your education.

-As such, we consider your application regardless of your family's financial need or lack thereof.
+Our admissions process at MIT is need-blind for all students, foreign and domestic.
+This means you will not be disadvantaged in the admissions process because of your financial need.
 We won't admit you because you can pay full-freight, and we won't deny you because you can't pay a nickel.
-It's your mettle, not your money, that gets you in to MIT.
+It's your mettle, not your money, that gets you into MIT.

-MIT only confers financial aid on the basis of financial need.
-We do not award money based on any measure of merit—academic, athletic, artistic, or anything else.
+MIT awards financial aid only on the basis of financial need.
+We do not award money based on any measure of merit—academic, athletic, artistic—or anything else.